dib1000/APCSFinalProject/README.md

 purpose for the Maze class.
 I had all of the classes extend the maze class so that we could use universal methods such as display for all of the objects in the game array.
 I also worked on displaying the pellets and walls.
+I began implementing the displaying of different types of walls but i realize that it only works for when its at the edge.
+Will fix this tomorrow.

 Tina Nguyen: